 It’s a direct signal of relational ineptness.

-It’s a direct signal of emotional unavailability, potential narcissism, and a need to control.
+It’s a direct signal of emotional unavailability and a need to control.

 It’s a direct signal of an inability to evolve.

 It’s a direct signal that he will be the same with the next girl and it’s a DIRECT signal of a toxic person.